skumar225/squad_lab/readme.md

 ### Bonus

 1. Style your application!
-2. Add a column to the students table called isSquadLeader    which is a boolean.
+2. Add a column to the students table called `is_squad_leader`, which is a `boolean`.
 When you list out the students in a squad, their name should be bolded.
 2. Use your knowledge of JavaScript and AJAX to make the page more dynamic.